Key Takeaways

 | Risk | Chaos, outdated content | Rigidity, contribution barriers |

-When to Choose a Wiki
+When Should You Choose a Wiki Over a Knowledge Base?

 Wikis excel when you need flexibility and collaboration over structure and control.